kivy/kivy/doc/sources/guide/widgets.rst

     for child in root.children:
         print child

-However, this must be used carefuly.
-If you intend to modify the children list with one of the methods shown in the previous section, you must use a copy of the list like this::
+However, this must be used carefully.
+If you intend to modify the `children` list with one of the methods shown in the previous section, you must use a copy of the list like this::